tamslo/bsvp-crawlers/README.md

 ## Further configurations

 You can configure some behavior of the crawlers in the `config.yaml` file.
-If it does not exist, the file is automatically created on script start.
+If it does not exist, the file is automatically created on script start from `example.config.yaml`, which holds the default values.
 If you want add configuration details before first script execution, manually copy or rename the `example.config.yaml` to `config.yaml`.

 ### Crawlers with authentication